USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_compile_and_run.md

 The last folder within the repository is the UTIL folder which contains useful utilities relating to the CMAQ program suite.
 An example is the bldmake utility which is used to compile the source code into executables when you use any of the build scripts in the CMAQ repository.
 Also included in this repository are two additional C-Shell scripts along with a README to describe the contents of the repository. `Bldit_project.csh` allows the user to extract the build and run scripts and compile the model outside of the repository, while `config_cmaq.csh` helps enforce consistent environment setting for the CMAQ project.
 Both these scripts will be discussed in the following sections.

-## 5.4 Building CMAQ outside of the Repository in a user-specified directory
+## 5.4 Building CMAQ Outside of the Repository in a User-Specified Directory

 When cloning the repository or unpacking the tar file of the CMAQ distribution, the top-level directory is recognized by the default build and run scripts as `CMAQ_HOME` (formerly M3HOME prior to CMAQv5.2).
 This directory is an arbitrary base location of the CMAQ installation on your Linux system for a specific application.
 If the user will build and run CMAQ within the repository folder structure, then `CMAQ_HOME` does not need to be set explicitly in the `bldit_project.csh` script.
 If, on the other hand, the user wishes to extract the build and run scripts and compile the model outside of the repository, then `CMAQ_HOME` will need to be specified in `bldit_project.csh`.
 Executing `bldit_project.csh` will automatically perform this extraction and create a CMAQ folder structure under the location now specified by `CMAQ_HOME`.
 To perform this operation modify the variable `CMAQ_HOME` in the `bldit_project.csh ` script to identify the folder that you would like to install the CMAQ package under.
 For example: